DON’T BE ASHAMED OF CHRIST

-During the earthly ministry of Jesus there were some among the rulers of the Jews who truly believed in Him, but who did not publicly confess Him as the Messiah.
+During the earthly ministry of Jesus, there were some among the rulers of the Jews who truly believed in Him but did not publicly confess Him as the Messiah.

-The Scripture gives two primary reasons why they chose not to confess Christ in the open, or to identify publicly with Christ, or to make any personal commitment to follow Christ.
-These are: the fear of men and the praise of men.
+The Scripture gives two primary reasons why they chose not to confess Christ in the open, identify publicly with Christ, or make any personal commitment to follow Christ.
+These are the fear of men and the praise of men.

 John reveals, “Nevertheless even among the rulers many believed in Him, but because of the Pharisees they did not confess Him, lest they should be put out of the synagogue; for they loved the praise of men more than the praise of God.”
 (John 12:42-43 NKJV).

 The Bible mentions two notable secret believers or admirers of Christ among the rulers of the Jews – Joseph of Arimathea and Nicodemus.

 Both genuinely believed that the Lord Jesus was indeed the Christ, but because they feared men and loved the praise of men, they chose not to publicly express their faith in Christ or their love for Christ during His ministry either in words or by works.

 Joseph of Arimathea was a council member, a good, just, and wealthy man (Lk.
 23:50, Mt.
 27:57).
 The fear of men and his desire for the praise of men hindered him from making any significant input into the life and ministry of Christ.

 If you allow the fear and praise of men to dominate, rule, or control your life, you will not make any significant input into God’s Kingdom or impact your generation for Christ.